 The Seed Conservation team collaborates with national and international partners, including other state botanic gardens and the Millennium Seedbank, Royal Botanic Gardens, Kew, UK, and works closely with Western Australian universities, the mining and agricultural industries and landcare groups to ensure research outcomes are disseminated to the wider community.

 Please contact Dr David Merritt with enquiries relating to Seed Conservation.

 The WASTC has been involved in the collection, storage and testing of Western Australian native plant seed for over 40 years.

-The Industrial Transformation Training Centre for Mining Restoration (ARC ITTCfMR) is a 5-year project to train the next generation of restoration research professionals.
+The Industrial Transformation Training Centre for Mine Site Restoration (CMSR) is a 5-year project to train the next generation of restoration research professionals.

 The Restoration Seedbank Initiative (RSB) is a major five-year, multi-disciplinary project focussed on restoration in Pilbara region.

 Research into smoke-derived products (karrikins) that promote seed germination.

 Research into the energetic basis to seed longevity and storage.

 Integrated conservation of the threatened species Androcalva perlaria (syn.
 Commersonia sp.
 Mt Groper).

 Integrated conservation of the threatened banded ironstone species Ricinocarpos brevis (Euphorbiaceae).